elastic/apm-agent-python/docs/config/index.rst

 secret_token
 ~~~~~~~~~~~~~~~~~~

-Set this to the secret key of the project.
+Set this to the secret key of the app.
-You can find this information on the settings page of your project
+You can find this information on the settings page of your app
 at https://opbeat.com

 ::